Taza National Park: Biosphere reserve

 The Taza Biosphere Reserve comprises the whole of Taza National Park.
 It aims to combine conservation of the environment with the sustainable use of natural resources, allowing the local economy to flourish.
 Some of the habitats, plants and wildlife are important or unique in North Africa and internationally.
-About 5,600 people, mostly of Berber origin, live inside the reserve, largely sustaining themselves on small agricultural holdings, cultivating vegetables, fodder crops and tree fruits.
+About 5,600 people, mostly of Berber origin, live inside the reserve.They largely sustain themselves on small agricultural holdings, cultivating vegetables, fodder crops and tree fruits.
 Tourism is also important to the local economy.
-Management of the reserve includes eco-development projects, with beehives and fruit tree seed being distributed to villagers, and forest tracks and electricity supplies being improved for remote communities.
+Management of the reserve includes eco-development projects, with beehives and fruit tree seeds being distributed to villagers, and forest tracks and electricity supplies being improved for remote communities.

 Flora and fauna

-At lower altitudes, the Guerrouch forest is largely dominated by cork oaks, but higher up Algerian chestnut-leaved oak (Quercus afares) and Algerian oak (Quercus canariensis) are also present and there is a plentiful understorey of bird cherry (Prunus avium), Mediterranean willow (Salix pedicellata), European alder (Alnus glutinosa), Montpellier maple (Acer monspessulanum) and narrow-leaved ash (Fraxinus angustifolia).
+At lower altitudes, the Guerrouch forest is dominated by cork oaks, but higher up Algerian chestnut-leaved oak (Quercus afares) and Algerian oak (Quercus canariensis) are also present and there is a understorey of bird cherry (Prunus avium), Mediterranean willow (Salix pedicellata), European alder (Alnus glutinosa), Montpellier maple (Acer monspessulanum) and narrow-leaved ash (Fraxinus angustifolia).

 The barbary ape is an endangered primate with a narrowly restricted present distribution and is present in the park.
 The endangered Algerian nuthatch is also present, with an estimated population of 364 individuals in a 1989 survey.
 The park is also known for its birds of prey.

 Earlier, the Barbary lion's range had included this place.